-So get ready to get hungry, because we think that you should definitely try these famous Japanese foods if you are able to.
-If you are heading to Japan soon, then these dishes must be on your “to-eat” list.
+So get ready to get hungry, because we think you should try these famous Japanese foods where possible.
+If you are heading to Japan soon, these dishes must be on your “to-eat” list.

 Noodles & Soups